 Rosemary Black Salt

-An easy gourmet blend to create with fresh herbs and some activated charcoal sea salt.
+A stunning gourmet blend to create using fresh herbs and some activated charcoal sea salt.

-Creating different salt blends with herbs from the garden is something I like to do each year for my market stall.
-Only using rosemary and black salt, this is a simple recipe idea that brings lots of character into a dish.
-Black salt is a finishing activated charcoal sea salt.
-It has better health benefits than regular table salt, as it requires no additives or chemicals.
-It is not recommended to use this salt in the cooking process, however, as it could result to a grey tint and would look less chic.
-You can choose whatever herbs suit you and infuse the salt by drying it all mixed together in the oven.
-I particularly love the aroma of the rosemary.
-I am not the only one as the little jars I was selling on our market stall for a little while were some of our most popular item.
+Creating different salt blends with herbs from the garden is something I like to do each year for personal use in the kitchen, with the extras going to my little homemade products collection (available in limited quantity at Local at Learmont’s).
+Not only do they bring natural flavour, but filled into a little jar they make a beautiful present.
+Herb salts can be made with any blends as long as there is salt, as it is a preservative.
+The blend can last for up to a year if well stored.
+The healthiest choice is to buy brands with no additives or chemicals.
+If you’re using activated charcoal sea salt, it is not recommended to use it in the cooking process as it could result to a grey tint and would look less chic.
+You can choose whatever herbs suit you and infuse the salt by drying it all, mixed together, at low temperature in the oven.
+I particularly love the aroma of the rosemary and the look of the black salt.
 Sprinkled lightly on a variety of foods, rosemary black salt will not only intensify the flavour of your dish, but it will create a stunning visual impact that will not fail to impress.
 Use on food such as fish, chicken, potatoes, salads, cucumbers, cauliflowers, pumpkin soup or any light-coloured food.

 Stay tuned for all recipes in my upcoming book!